Harry van Gestel

 Harry van Gestel (born 12 May 1953) is a Dutch artist and painter living and working in Amsterdam, Netherlands, in his gallery and studio in the city centre.
-The artist is most known for his large abstract works, which range from 2 x 2 meters up to 3 x 6 meters large.
+The artist is most known for his large abstract works, which range in size from 2 x 2 metres to 3 x 6 metres.
 He has lived and created his work around the globe, in places such as Taiwan, Europe, the United States, and South America, before returning to Amsterdam.

 His Life Journey

 Harry van Gestel was born in Reusel.
-He majored his studies in botany and soon after graduating, he combined his creative instinct with his studies.
-From the 1980s throughout the 1990s, he focused on design and decorating projects for multinationals and large shopping malls throughout the Netherlands and the United States.
-In the late 1980s he moved to New York City to devote his life to his art.
+He majored his studies in botany and from there pursued creative interests.
+From the 1980s to the 1990s, he focused on design and decorating projects for companies and shopping malls throughout the Netherlands and The United States.
+In the late 1980s he moved to New York City.

 Works

-Van Gestel's works are very diverse and cannot be placed in just one -ism.
-In 2006 Sotheby's Amsterdam organised an exhibition giving a complete overview of his oeuvre and stated: “His oeuvre is vast and significant…….Harry van Gestel is beyond any -ism” (Mr. Max Hemelraad, art historian and former Business Development director at Sotheby's).
+Van Gestel's works are diverse and cannot be placed in just one -ism.
+In 2006 Sotheby's Amsterdam organised an exhibition giving a complete overview of his oeuvre and stated: “His oeuvre is vast and significant…….Harry van Gestel is beyond any -ism” (Mr. Max Hemelraad, art historian and former Business Development Director at Sotheby's).

-The works stand for freedom in a broad sense of the word.
-The artist states: “With every new work I try to surpass myself to a new way to astonish the viewer with composition that is embedded and communicates freedom”.

-His works are pure and his creations are not restricted by any conventions whatsoever.
 The artist describes his works as self-portraits in the sense that the artwork reveals a mirror image of the soul, energy and emotion of the artist at the moment of creation.

 None of the artist's works have a title.
 Van Gestel states that a title for his works, that portray emotion through pureness of soul, does not add anything to the artwork and so only takes away all essential emotional value from the imagination of the spectator.